Posted by Julia Daniels | For Families, For Men, For Women, How to

 2. Schedule a moment of gratitude on your calendar.

 Sometimes we get so busy, it feels like we barely have time to breathe!
 Scheduling gratitude moments is a way to overcome this.
-How important is it for you to choose gratitude?
 We tend to schedule things we think are important!
-What counts as a gratitude moment?
-Just saying, “Thank You!” out loud is a start.

 3. Choose to thank someone every single day.